-"Programme" means the programme which You are studying with UCEM.
+"Programme" means the academic programme which You are studying with UCEM as part of your Apprenticeship, i.e. Diploma, BSc (Hons), MSc or MBA.

 "Programme Materials" means all learning resources required for successful completion of a module.

 "Regulations" means the Academic and Programme Regulations relevant to Your Programme with UCEM.